 There is power in shared experiences.

-Are you a woman 25 years or older, who lost your mother or a female caregiver to cancer?
+Are you a woman 25 years or older, who lost your mother or a mother-figure to cancer?

 Are you looking for an opportunity to accomplish great things in your community by making a difference in a girl's life?

 Do you want to be a catalyst for change by sharing your skills and knowledge?

 Are you able to commit to a minimum of 4 hours a month for one year?